 I am an experienced therapist working with individuals who may be struggling to make sense of current or past challenges.
 If you are feeling depressed, anxious or perhaps struggling with relationships at work or home, counselling or psychotherapy may be of help to you and may help you to understand some of the causes of your current situation.

-I work with people in both short-term and longer-term counselling and have a particular interest and experience of working with veterans and military families.
+I work with people in both short-term and longer-term counselling and psychotherapy and have a particular interest and experience of working with veterans and military families.

 I have over 15 years of experience in counselling in the NHS, in private clinics and with charities.
 I am a qualified CRUSE bereavement counsellor and I work with many different individuals who may be struggling with different aspects of life.
 I am also experienced in working with veterans and military families having worked for Combat Stress, the charity supporting veterans with mental health difficulties.

 During my practice, I have also gained further skills in Cognitive Behavioural therapy (CBT), mindfulness and running psychoeducation groups.

 - CRUSE bereavement counsellor 2004

 - PG Dip Psychodynamic Counselling (WPF/University of Roehampton) 2007

 - MSc Global Veteran and Military Families studies - Distinction (Anglia Ruskin University)